usnistgov/ndn-dpdk/app/fwdp/README.md

 FwCrypto provides Data implicit digest computation.
 It is a special kind of FwInput that runs `FwCrypto_Run` as the main loop.

-When FwFwd processes an incoming Data packet and finds a PIT entry whose Interest carries the ImplicitSha256DigestComponent, it needs to compute the Data's implicit digest in order to determine whether the Data satisfies the Interest.
+When FwFwd threads an incoming Data packet and finds a PIT entry whose Interest carries the ImplicitSha256DigestComponent, it needs to compute the Data's implicit digest in order to determine whether the Data satisfies the Interest.
 Instead of doing the computation in FwFwd and blocking other packet processing, the FwFwd passes the Data to FwCrypto.
 FwCrypto computes Data digest using a DPDK cryptodev, stores the implicit digest in the mbuf header, and re-dispatches the Data to FwFwd.
 FwFwd can then re-process the Data, and use the computed implicit digest to determine whether it satisfies the pending Interest.

-## Forwarding Process (FwFwd)
+## Forwarding Thread (FwFwd)

 A FwFwd runs `FwFwd_Run` function as the main loop.
 The main loop first performs some maintenance work: